 Robinah, also a Mukisa Twezimbe member, makes beautiful baskets to support her children.
 Although she is quiet at first, when she gets excited, she is the first of all the Mukisa ladies to break into dancing!
 Robinah and her precious children are such a joy to work with!

-Erinah is one of our newest basket artisans, and uses papyrus fiber to make the inner coil of her distinctive baskets.
-She has two daughters, and uses the proceeds from her self-taught basket skillls to support her family.
-We are so excited to get to know her better!
+Erinah uses papyrus fiber to make the inner coil of her distinctive baskets.
+She has two daughters and a toddler son, and uses the proceeds from her self-taught basket skillls to support her family.

 Maria makes the paper bead products that we sell.
 She is a mother to two teenage daughters.
 Her jewelry is made from rolled paper that is given a second life as it is strung and varnished, making durable, colorful, one-of-a-kind pieces.

-Rita, mama to eight daughters, supports her family through her textile sales.
+Rita, mama to eight daughters and a son, supports her family through her textile sales.
 She creates beautiful aprons and bags from bright, unique fabrics, using a foot-pedal sewing machine.